Welcome to Animal Control CNY

 8. Monitor Wildlife Activity

-Finally, preventing wildlife encroachment is multi faceted and requires property management, community education and working with local authorities.
+Finally, preventing wildlife encroachment is multifaceted and requires property management, community education, and working with local authorities.
 Securing your property, managing food sources, making the landscape less attractive, using deterrents, establishing buffer zones, and monitoring wildlife activity can greatly reduce the chance of conflicts with local wildlife and encourage coexistence in your community.

 Essential Tools for DIY Animal Control: What You Need to Know